mintlayer/building_on_mintlayer/README.md

 - **MLS-02**: confidential tokens, whose transactions are not publicly available on the blockchain
 - **MLS-03**: NFTs

+## Access Control Lists

+A notable feature of tokenization on Mintlayer is its support for Access Control Lists, or ACLs.
+ACLs are sets of rules, determined by the token creator at the time of issuance, which restrict the ways in which the token may be transferred.
+For example, an ACL may blacklist particular (untrusted) addresses, impose bounds on the amount of a token transferred, or enforce time locks on tokens transferred (rendering them "unspendable" for a period of time).

+ACLs aim to provide an out-of-the-box solution for companies building on Mintlayer who are subject to particular company policies or regularory legislation.For more information about ACLs, their capabilities, and their possible applications, see [this](https://docs.mintlayer.org/whitepaper/4-decentralized-finance-defi#4.3.-acl-rules-for-securities) section of the docs.

+**TODO** Ben to get example from Enrico?
+I'm not sure it's necessary

 ## WebAssembly smart contracts

 Decentralized applications of any complexity invariably require the use of smart contracts.